 The idea that human life is ‘sacred’ has more or less been constant in our history, to varying degrees.
 Thousands of years ago, there were rules that forbade members of a tribe from killing innocent members of the same tribe, but members of other tribes were fair game.
 In the era of nation-states, this was extended to members of the same nation (sometimes with the exception of minorities), and today it is generally accepted that killing an innocent person is wrong regardless of their race, religion, or nationality.

-We have already said that mere membership of a species is not an acceptable moral property, so if not or our species, is there another idea of humanness that is morally meaningful?
+We have already said that mere membership of a species is not an acceptable moral property, so if not our species, is there another idea of humanness that is morally meaningful?
 Some philosophers propose a separate category, namely personhood, where a person is any being who possesses features usually associated with humanness that give us moral worth.
 Features usually cited are those that seem distinct to humans, such as rationality and self-consciousness, and we shall stick to these in this discussion.
 The reason killing a rational and self-conscious person is particularly bad is that the act thwarts the interests of a being aware of itself as a distinct entity, with a past and a future, and therefore with desires for the future.
-Since beings of this kind have preferences and interests about themselves into the future, it is not just the preference for immediate prefences being thwarted, but a wide range of significant and far-reaching preferences.
+Since beings of this kind have preferences and interests about themselves into the future, it is not just immediate prefences being thwarted, but a wide range of significant and far-reaching preferences.
 If we are to abide by our principle of equal consideration of interests, we must say that killing a self-conscious being is a kind of action that thwarts interests in the most extreme way.
 By contrast, beings without self-consciousness cannot have preferences about their own future existence.
 When a fish struggles against being placed in a net, it is not because of any kind of complex preference about its future life, but rather due to a preference to end the current distressing state of affairs.
 Killing it would end the distressing state of affairs without thwarting any other interests.
 So when considering the morality of killing, at most we can say that we should not kill a fish by distressing means, but we cannot say that it is wrong to kill a fish at all.
 Some philosophers, like Tooley, go beyond talk of preferences and talk about rights of persons, a concept more fundamental than mere preferences, but since talk of rights is often fraught with difficulty, and because it will not make much of a difference to this discussion, I will leave it out.

 Are some animals persons?